openminded-oscar/q-and-a-crud-with-lock/readme.md

 This project rely on:
 NodeJs V18
-MongoDB running on port 27017.
+MongoDB V4.4 running on port 27017.

-Run npm run start-local to start locally in live-reload mode.
+Run npm run start to start locally in live-reload mode.

 ___
 **CHAPTER 2: Answers to Questions**